WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/2-style-and-tone.md

 - Being overly pretentious/conspicuous.
 - Dictating/ordering procedures (such as *You must click "Publish"* or *You need to click "Publish"*).
 - Being overly polite (such as *Please click "Publish"*).
-- Using exclamation marks unless absolutely needed.
+- Using exclamation points unless absolutely needed.
 - Capitalizing words where it is unnecessary.
 - Excess use of the same phrases and pronouns.
 - Ableist language or figures of speech.